garywiz/chaperone/doc/source/ref/command-line.rst

    specifies that the contents of the directory ``chaperone.d`` should be scanned and any file ending with ``.conf`` or ``.yaml`` will be read (in alphabetic order) to create the final configuration.
-To understand how Chapeone handles directives which occur in multiple files, see :ref:`config.file-format`.
+To understand how Chaperone handles directives which occur in multiple files, see :ref:`config.file-format`.

    If not specified, defaults to ``/etc/chaperone.d``, or uses the default option set in